 Ask Google about E-Bike Range

 It is likely to be very helpful to spend some time Googling the bike you have in mind, and see what real world users have to say.
 If it is a popular bike, you may be able to find tons of information on line.
 There may even be a forum where you can ask other cyclists their opinion.
 If someone out there already owns the bike you are thinking about, they probably have a mind of useful information that they may be willing to share with you.

 As with all products, the range claims are likely to be more accurate if you are buying a reputable brand from a reputable dealer.
 And as with all bikes, you usually get what you pay for.
 If the bike is very cheap, the performance and the range are extremely likely to reflect that.

-The bottom line is that the range claimed is very much a paper claim – which is not to say that it is certain to be wildly inaccurate, but just to say that you should not take it on blind faith.
-It’s also very helpful to spend some time Googling the bike you have in mind, and see what real world users have to say.
+The bottom line is that the range claimed is very much a paper claim.
+This is not to say that it is certain to be wildly inaccurate, but just to say that you should not take the range on blind faith.

 And if you are about to buy an electric bike, make sure you know all there is to know about the topic!
 I have written an entire book about how to buy the best electric bike.
 The book includes many reviews of top quality electric bikes.
 This post is excerpted from the book.
 Read all about How to Buy the Best Electric Bike here.
 Note that the book has been getting excellent reviews from important people in the industry, such as this one.

 Did you like this post or find it useful?
 If so, please support us and our blog:

 Please consider clicking through to one of our reputable affiliates for your online shopping needs.
 We are proudly affiliated with Amazon, which sells pretty much everything except puppies - and has outstanding, free return policies.
 When you buy from our affiliates we make a small commission, and this is the only way we earn some income for the many hours of work we put into our reviews and posts.
 Plus, it costs you nothing at all - a real win/win situation!